A Regular Epic Final Battle: "The Power"

+Development

+Regular Show was renewed for an eighth and final season on July 7, 2015, with release date of the three-part series finale announced at San Diego Comic-Con, and the season premiered on September 26, 2016.
+The writers and storyboard artists were Benton Connor, Madeline Queripel, Casey Crowe, Owen Dennis, Minty Lewis, Ryan Pequin, Sam Spina, Gideon Chase, Alex Cline, and newcomer Sean Glaze.
+Kacie Hermanson served as the new main character designer, with Calvin Wong serving as supervising director, J. G. Quintel, Sean Szeles, Gina Ippolito, Patrick Baker, and Matt Price serving as story writers, and the latter serving as story editor, while being produced by Cartoon Network Studios.
+Szeles also served as supervising producer, while Ryan Slater served as producer.
+The finale also marked the return of former Regular Show writer and storyboard artist Andres Salaff.
+After production on the series wrapped up, several crew members continued to work with Quintel on his next series, Close Enough.

+Mordecai's wife, introduced during the closing montage of the finale, was not given a name in the show.
+Head writer Matt Price, on Reddit, gave her the name Stef when asked about it, and writer Owen Dennis stated on Tumblr that there had not been previous plans to give a name to the character.

 Broadcast

 The episode premiered on Cartoon Network on January 16, 2017, at 6:00pm ET/PT.
 It was viewed by 1.33 million viewers in part one and 1.37 million viewers each in parts two and three, making it the most-watched episode of the eighth season.

 Reception

-Eric Thurm of the AV Club praised the finale, stating that the finale was "a fight that cyclically bookends the destruction and rebirth of the Regular Show universe.
+Eric Thurm of The A.V.
+Club praised the finale, stating that the finale was "a fight that cyclically bookends the destruction and rebirth of the Regular Show universe.
 Thurm also praised the finale for the future lives of the characters who have their own brief sendoff, and describes Regular Show itself as two things: "a frequently surreal, borderline adult show on a network primarily for children", and "a product of ’80s nostalgia that preceded a boom in similar, less inventive shows, and found much of what was fun in that era’s pop culture."

-Lorinda Marrian of Screenrant places all three parts of the finale at the top of the "15 Best Episodes Of Regular Show, According To IMDb", claiming that the first part was the perfect start to the finale and that the last part, in his own words, "was an action-packed and heartfelt sendoff to one of Cartoon Network's best shows."
+Lorinda Marrian of Screen Rant places all three parts of the finale at the top of the "15 Best Episodes Of Regular Show, According To IMDb", claiming that the first part was the perfect start to the finale and that the last part, in his own words, "was an action-packed and heartfelt sendoff to one of Cartoon Network's best shows."